 One important aspect of Stirling cycle machines that we need to consider is that the cycle can be reversed - if we put net work into the cycle then it can be used to pump heat from a low temperature source to a high temperature sink.
 Sunpower, Inc. has been actively involved in the deveplopment of Stirling cycle refrigeration systems and produces Stirling cycle croygenic coolers for liquifying oxygen.
 In 1984 Sunpower developed a free piston Duplex Stirling Machine having only three moving parts including one piston and two displacers, in which a gas fired Stirling cycle engine powered a Stirling cycle cooler.
-Global Cooling, Inc is a spinoff of Sunpower, and was formed mainly in order to develop free-piston Stirling cycle coolers for home refrigerator applications.
+Global Cooling, Inc was established in 1995 as a spinoff of Sunpower, and was formed mainly in order to develop free-piston Stirling cycle coolers for home refrigerator applications.
 These systems, apart from being significantly more efficient than regular vapor-compression refrigerators, have the added advantage of being compact, portable units using helium as the working fluid (and not the HFC refrigerants such as R134a, having a Global Warming Potential of 1,300).
 More recently Global Cooling decided to concentrate their development efforts on systems in which there are virtually no competitive systems - cooling between -40°C and -80°C, and they established a new company name: Stirling Ultracold.
-(Refer to their interesting description: The History of Stirling Refrigeration)

 We are fortunate to have obtained two original M100B coolers from Global Cooling.
 The one is used as a demonstrator unit, and is shown in operation in the following photograph.
 The second unit is set up as a ME Senior Lab project in which we evaluate the actual performance of the machine under various specified loads and temperatures.